Table of Contents

 The SIPGSO shall not collect dues.

-The officers of the SIPGSO may spend up to $50 of the SIPGSO’s funds without the approval of the general membership.
+The Officers of the SIPGSO may spend up to $50 of UPAC funding provided to the organization without the approval of the general membership.

-A simple majority (50%+1) of those present shall be sufficient to elect a candidate.
-In the event that no candidate receives a majority of the votes cast, a runoff election between the top two candidates will be held immediately.
+A simple majority (50+1%) of votes cast shall be sufficient to elect a candidate.
+In the event that no candidate receives a majority of the votes cast, and should no candidate concede, a runoff election between the top two candidates will be held immediately.

-The officers serve for a term of one year, beginning on the day after the last day of classes of the spring semester in which they are elected, and will serve until the last day of classes of the following spring semester.
+All officers serve for a term of one year, beginning at the end of the academic year in which they are elected, and ending once elections and all meetings have taken place in the academic year of service.

 Officers may serve for unlimited consecutive terms, provided they are reelected each year.